The history of PDF

 • Layers

-• A new user interfaces which closer resembles other Adobe applications
+• A new user interfaces which closely resembles other Adobe applications

 2005: another year, another PDF revision